Please read and review. Thank you.

 "Don't worry.
 Watch him.
 Gotta go take my walk."
-Belmore propped the Winchester against the wall next to the front door and departed.
+Belmore leaned the Winchester against the siding next to the door frame and departed.

 Joe, awakened by the sounds of pans rattling and the smell of bacon frying, twisted to look behind him into the kitchen.
-He gasped.
-Wrong move, his ribs protested.
+He gasped; wrong move, his ribs protested.
 He saw a portly black woman in an apron with her back to him.
-When the pain in his ribs, subsided, he sat up on the couch.
-"Morning, that smells pretty good."
+When the throbbing subsided, he sat up.
+"Morning.
+That smells pretty good."

-Joe gingerly stretched his arms.
-He felt the start of a dull throb in the back of his head.
+Joe stretched his arms.
+A dull ache started in the back of his head.
 He needed a couple of aspirin.
 He rose slowly, testing his balance.
 His chest didn't feel as congested.
-Besides the headache, he was on the mend.
+In spite of the headache, he was on the mend.

-He noticed a neat pile of a pair of jeans, a blue plaid shirt and underwear and socks on the coffee table.
-He grabbed his shoes and the clothing and slid the 45 underneath them to hide it from the woman's view, and went to the bathroom.
+He noticed a pair of a jeans, and a blue plaid shirt stacked on the coffee table.
+He grabbed his shoes and the clothing, slid the .45 underneath them to hide it from the woman's view, and went to the bathroom.
 He quickly showered, shaved, and dressed.
-Afterward, he took a seat at the table.
+He took a seat at the table.
 "My name's Joe."

 "There's the pot.
 Make it yourself."

-Joe found the old peculator next to the sink.
+Joe found an old peculator next to the sink.
 He filled it with water and searched the kitchen cabinets for the coffee.

 "Third on the left."

 "Thanks."
-He found the coffee, measured for about three cups, plugged it in and sat back down at the table.
+He found the coffee, measured for about three cups, plugged it in and returned to the table.